 Renting a Cabin at Burgdorf Hot Springs

 Burgdorf Hot Springs has 15 rustic and historic cabins for rent year-round.
-They’re all walking distance to the hot springs, outhouses, and main office.
-The advantage of renting a cabin is you get 24 hour access to the hot springs, which otherwise closes to the public at 6pm Sunday through Thursday and at 8pm Friday and Saturday.
+They’re all within walking distance to the hot springs, outhouses, and main office.
+The advantage of renting a cabin is you get 24-hour access to the hot springs, which are otherwise closed to the public at 6pm Sunday through Thursday and at 8pm Friday and Saturday.

-None of the cabins have running water or electricity, however, they do have firewood stoves, beds, and basic furnishings.
-Firewood is included for free, except October-April, when an additional $10 fee is added on.
+None of the cabins have running water or electricity, however, they do have wood-fired stoves, beds, and basic furnishings.

 Since the cabins only come with the bare minimum, you’ll have to bring along your own amenities.
 So, be prepared to bring the following: